Electric Vehicle Statistics For 2023 (Data, Sales, Facts & Trends)

 2011106.54 Billion

-Hyundai Motor’s Revenue: 2011-2021
+Hyundai Motor’s Revenue: 2011-2022

-In 2021, Hyundai recorded sales of 117.6 trillion South Korean won or roughly 99 billion dollars.
+In 2022, Hyundai recorded sales of 142,528 billion South Korean won.

 Hyundai made plans to increase its investment in sustainably powered vehicles in an effort to adapt to changes in consumer demand.
 The business intends to erect its first hydrogen fuel cell facility outside of China.